 Regulatory Environment Provides a Tailwind for Renewable Energy

 The LTE established mechanisms to achieve the renewable energy goals set in the recent energy reform: a 24% share of renewable energy and efficient cogeneration by 2018, growing to 35% by 2024.
 As a finance mechanism, LAERFTE created the Fund for the Energy Transition and Sustainable Use of Energy (FOTEASE), maintained and reinforced by LTE.
 Most FOTEASE resources come from public federal funds, the government has also captured private resources to develop eligible projects.

 FOTAESE has approximately MXN 8,325 million (USD 440 million) with roughly 70% allocated to energy efficiency projects and 12% to renewable energy/energy efficiency combined projects.
 The balance is largely allocated to renewable energy projects (12%), research (3%), and education (2%).

 We expect the allocation to research under the FOTEASE program to significantly advance the mapping and resource data available.
-Mexico has detailed information on sun radiation, wind speeds and biomass.
+Mexico has detailed information on solar radiation, wind speeds, and biomass.
 Access to these large data sets will help to decrease the risks surrounding potential renewable energy projects.